-The Eden concept began in Ethiopia in 2004 under the leadership of Dr. Steve Fitch.
-The product of an aid worker upbringing, Dr. Fitch had grown up in a “third world culture” in the Philippines and understood the dynamics of poverty that can easily overtake and destroy peoples’ lives.
+Eden Reforestation Projects’ concept began in Ethiopia in 2004 under the leadership of Dr. Stephen Fitch.
+The product of an aid worker upbringing, Dr. Stephen Fitch had grown up in a “third world culture” in the Philippines and understood the dynamics of poverty that can easily overtake and destroy peoples’ lives.
 While in Ethiopia, Dr. Fitch witnessed villages that had been decimated by deforestation.
-Many of the villagers, who had been raised over many generations in these areas, were now being threatened with relocation to refugee camps.
+Many of the villagers, who had been raised over many generations in these areas, were now being threatened with relocation to refugee camps following radical deforestation.
 “Eden Reforestation Projects” was launched in order to attempt to reverse environmental devastation that negatively impacted families and local culture.

 Now, as a non-profit in the US, and functioning with I-NGO status within our project nations, Eden Reforestation Projects is now successfully reducing extreme poverty and restoring healthy forests.
-As noted above, Eden first began in Ethiopia, expanded into Madagascar in 2007, Haiti in 2010, and Nepal in 2015.
+Since it began in Ethiopia Eden has expanded into Madagascar in 2007, Haiti in 2010, Nepal in 2015, Indonesia in 2017, and Mozambique in 2018.
 Eden remains committed to employing thousands of local villagers who plant healthy forests systems for as little as 10¢ per tree.
-Since 2005, Eden has successfully employed over 3,500 full and partial season village workers, and by our tenth year (2015) we had planted over 100,000,000 trees!
-Our Objective, which we hope to achieve by the year 2020, is to plant a minimum of 100 million trees each year and to offer hope through the employment of tens of thousands of people in countries where poverty is rampant.
+Since 2005, Eden has successfully employed over 3,500 full and partial season village workers, and by our thirteenth year (2018) we had planted over 200,000,000 trees!
+Our Objective, which we hope to achieve by the year 2020, is to plant a minimum of 100 million trees each year and to offer a life transforming wage to tens of thousands of villagers in countries where poverty is rampant.

 THE FIRST PROJECT – ETHIOPIA